7. Apply some refinements#

 We now have a working application, that functions in multiple environments and takes its configuration for the services it requires from environment-provided variables.

 However, there are a number of refinements we can make.

-DEBUG is hard-coded into the project code.
+DEBUG is hard-coded into the application code.
 This is not a good idea.
-We want to be sure that we don’t inadvertently
+We want to be sure that we don’t

 DEBUG = True.
 So, let’s make it default to

 where we need it to be True.
 First, in

 Your code can now be deployed with more confidence; only if the environment explicitly declares that Django can run in

 debug mode will it do that (any other value for the environment variables than

 Test locally; commit your changes once again, and redeploy and test on the cloud.